pcda17/pcda17.github.io/week-3.md

 We’ve just copied all the data from a CSV-formatted spreadsheet and turned it into a format Python can easily work with: a list of lists of strings.
 Let’s walk through the above a step at a time, this time loading MoMa’s artwork metadata.

 We began by importing the `csv` module, Python’s built-in CSV input/output tool.
+Note, since you've already done it above, you don't have to do it again.

     import csv

 Next we assign our pathname to the `artwork_path` variable and initialize an empty list called `artwork_table`.
 This will become our list of lists, Python’s version of a table.
+Add the below to your open notebook, again replacing "yourname" with your user name.

     artwork_path="/Users/yourname/Desktop/Artworks.csv"
     artwork_table=[]